 the breastbone (sternotomy).
 Recently, some surgeons have started using smaller incisions

-to perform off-pump CABG.
-In this case, the surgeon makes a much smaller incision
+to do off-pump CABG.
+In this case, the surgeon makes a much smaller incision through

-through the ribs to perform the surgery.
+the ribs to do the surgery.
 This is a type of minimally invasive surgery.
+It is done

 Why might I need off-pump CABG?

-If you have coronary artery disease, you may be able to manage your condition with
+If you have coronary artery disease (CAD), you may be able to manage your condition

 If you have severe coronary artery disease, you are more likely to need coronary angioplasty